 Concept of Diagrammatic Presentation

-- Diagrammatic presentation is a technique of presenting numeric data through Pictograms, Cartograms, Bar Diagrams & Pie Diagrams etc. It is the most attractive and appealing way to represent statistical data.
-Diagrams help in visual comparison and have a bird’s eye view.
+- It is a technique of presenting numeric data through pictograms, cartograms, bar diagrams, and pie diagrams.
+It is the most attractive and appealing way to represent statistical data.
+Diagrams help in visual comparison and they have a bird’s eye view.

-- Under Pictograms, we use pictures to present data.
+- Under pictograms, we use pictures to present data.
 For example, if we have to show the production of cars, we can draw cars.
-Suppose, production of cars is 40,000.
-We can show it by a picture having four cars, where 1 Car represents 10,000 units.
+Suppose the production of cars is 40,000, we can show it by a picture having four cars, where 1 car represents 10,000 units.

-- Bar Diagrams are rectangular in shape placed on the same base.
-Their height represents the magnitude/value of the variable.
-Width of all the bars and gap between the two bars is kept the same.
+- Bar diagrams are rectangular and placed on the same base.
+Their heights represent the magnitude/value of the variable.
+The width of all the bars and the gaps between the two bars are kept the same.

-- Pie Diagram is a Circle which is sub-divided or partitioned to show the proportion of various components of the data.
+- Pie diagram is a circle that is subdivided or partitioned to show the proportion of various components of the data.

-- Out of the above, only One Dimensional Bar Diagrams and Pie Diagrams are in our scope.
+- Out of the given diagrams, only one-dimensional bar diagrams and pie diagrams are there in our scope.

-- Size – Size of the diagram should be appropriate neither too small nor too big.
+Size: The size of the diagram should be appropriate, i.e., neither too small nor too big.

-- Scale – Under one-dimensional diagrams especially ‘Bar Diagrams’ generally Y-axis is more important from the point of view of the decision of scale because we represent magnitude along this axis.
+Scale: Under one-dimensional diagrams, especially bar diagrams, the y-axis is more important from the point of view of the decision of scale because we represent magnitude along this axis.

-- Index – When two or more variables are presented and different types of line/shading patterns are used to distinguish, then an index must be given to show their details.
+Index: When two or more variables are presented and different types of line/shading patterns are used to distinguish, an index must be given to show their details.

-- Selection of Proper Type of Diagram – It’s very important to select the correct type of diagram to represent data effectively.
+Selection of proper type of diagram: It is very important to select the correct type of diagram to represent data effectively.

 Advantages of Diagrammatic Presentation

-- Data presented in the form of diagrams are able to attract the attention of even a common man.
+(1) Diagrams are attractive and impressive: The data presented in the form of diagrams can attract the attention of even a common man.

-- The picture created in the mind by diagrams last much longer than those created by figures presented through the tabular form.
+(2) Easy to remember: (a) Diagrams have a great memorising effect. (b) The picture created in mind by the diagrams last much longer than those created by figures presented through the tabular forms.

-- Diagrams are used to represent a huge mass of complex data in a simplified and intelligible form, which is easy to understand.
+(4) Diagrams simplify data: Diagrams are used to represent a huge mass of complex data in a simplified and intelligible form which is easy to understand.

-One dimensional diagram is that diagram in which the only length of the diagram is considered.
-It can be drawn in the form of a line or in various types of bars.
+One-dimensional diagram is a diagram in which only the length of the diagram is considered.
+It can be drawn in the form of a line or various types of bars.

-Simple Bar diagram comprises of a group of rectangular bars of equal width for each class or category of data.
+Simple bar diagram consists of a group of rectangular bars of equal width for each class or category of data.

 This diagram is used when we have to make a comparison between two or more variables like income and expenditure, import and export for different years, marks obtained in different subjects in different classes, etc.

-Sub-divided bar diagram presented on a percentage basis is known as Percentage Bar Diagram.
+The subdivided bar diagram presented on a percentage basis is known as the percentage bar diagram.

-This diagram is used when the value of one observation is very high as compared to the others.
+This diagram is used when the value of one observation is very high as compared to the other.

-In order to gain space for the smaller bars of the series, the largest bars may be broken.
+To gain space for the smaller bars of the series, the larger bars may be broken.

 The value of each bar is written at the top of the bar.

-A Pie Diagram is a circle divided into sections.
-The size of the section indicates the magnitude of each component as a part of the whole.
+A pie diagram is a circle that is divided into sections.
+The size of each section indicates the magnitude of each component as a part of the whole.

-- Convert the given values in percentage form and multiply it with 3.6’ to get the amount of angle for each item.
+- Convert the given values into percentage form and multiply it with 3.6’ to get the amount of angle for each item.

-- Draw a circle and start the diagram at 12’O clock position.
+- Draw a circle and start the diagram at the 12 O‘clock position.

-- Take the highest angle first with protector (D) and mark lower angles successively.
+- Take the highest angle first with the protector (D) and mark the lower angles successively.

 - Shade different angles differently to show distinction in each item.

-ANS: It makes data more attractive as compared to tabulation and helps in visual comparison.
+It makes the data more attractive as compared to tabulation and helps in visual comparison.

-ANS: Because it has ‘eye-catching effect’ and long-lasting impact upon its reader/viewers.
+Because it has an eye-catching effect and a long-lasting impact upon its readers/viewers.

-The above-mentioned concept is for CBSE class 11 Statistics for Economics – Diagrammatic Presentation of Data.
-For solutions and study materials for class 11 Statistics for Economics, visit BYJU’S or download the app for more information and the best learning experience.
+The above-mentioned concept is for CBSE Class 11 Statistics for Economics – Diagrammatic Presentation of Data.
+For solutions and study materials, visit our website or download the app for more information and the best learning experience.